WOLFurriell/StreetFigtherV/README.md

 <img align="center" width="800" height="400" src="https://github.com/WOLFurriell/StreetFigtherV/blob/master/04.auxiliar/ex_cammy2.png">

-The script of this part is here: [Web Scrapping](https://github.com/WOLFurriell/StreetFigtherV/blob/master/pgms%20-GIT/04.Scrapping_street_2.R)
+The script for this part can be found here: [Web Scrapping](https://github.com/WOLFurriell/StreetFigtherV/blob/master/pgms%20-GIT/04.Scrapping_street_2.R)

 Lastly some adjustments have been made in the database and to see some aspects of the data I tried to do Street Fighter themed graphics using packages ggplo2 and magick.